Empire Neuropsychological Services, PLLC

 What are the fees for an evaluation and can I use insurance?

-The cost for Neuropsychological, Autism Spectrum Disorder, and ADHD evaluations are available by calling the office.
-Evaluation fees vary depending on the hours required to answer the referral question.
+The cost for neuropsychological evaluations are available by calling the office.

 How is a Neuropsychological Evaluation different from a School Psychological Assessment?